arnica-ext/scan-sbom/README.md

   </a>
 </p>

-## Arnica SBOM Upload – GitHub Action
+## Arnica SBOM Scan – GitHub Action

-Reusable GitHub Action that uploads a Software Bill of Materials (SBOM) to Arnica and waits for the scan to complete, returning the scan identifier and final status.
+Reusable GitHub Action that generates a Software Bill of Materials (SBOM) using cdxgen, uploads it to Arnica, and waits for the scan to complete, returning the scan identifier and final status.

 ### Quickstart